 The European market potential for dried chillies

-The popularity of spicy food contributes to the increasing demand for dried chillies on the European market.
+The popularity of international cuisine and spicy food contributes to the increasing demand for dried chillies on the European market.
+Veganism has also contributed to the increasing consumption of chillies, as they serve as taste enhancers in vegan meals.
 European dried chilli consumers prefer mild chilli varieties and are showing interest in the authentic and new chilli flavours.
-Spain is the largest dried chilli importer in Europe but the market is largely concentrated by the import of cheap dried chillies from China.
-Therefore opportunities for new developing country suppliers can be found in less concentrated markets such as Germany, the United Kingdom, the Netherlands, France and Poland.
+Spain is the largest dried chilli importer in Europe, but the market is largely concentrated around imports of cheap dried chillies from China.
+Therefore, opportunities for new developing-country suppliers can be found in less concentrated markets such as Germany, the United Kingdom, the Netherlands, France and Poland.

 Contents of this page

-In botanical terms, chilli peppers and sweet peppers are the same species but the difference is in the presence of capsaicin, which gives the spicy heat (pungency) to chilli peppers.
+In botanical terms, chilli peppers and sweet peppers are the same species but the difference is in the presence of a component called capsaicin, which gives the spicy heat (pungency) to chilli peppers.